Weekly Oil Storage Report - Something Is Clearly, Obviously Missing

 To put it more bluntly, over the last 4 weeks, EIA's "unaccounted for crude oil" accounted for 12.453 million bbls of build.
 Something is clearly, obviously missing here.

-Gasoline and distillate storage however continued to decrease coming in at -3.312 million bbls and -3.359 million bbls respectively.
+Gasoline and distillate storage, however, continued to decrease coming in at -3.312 million bbls and -3.359 million bbls, respectively.

 EIA weekly US oil production came in at 9.62 million b/d with Lower 48 increasing by 65k b/d w-o-w.